 So, a student who learns a scattered, poorly understood collection of techniques from a questionable instructor and calls himself a “mixed martial artist,” needs to be gently informed regarding his misfortunate past training.

-has their high beams on; the other, a macho, aggressive guy, turns on his high
+beams on; the other, a macho, aggressive guy, turns on his high beams to “show

-has their high beams on; the other, a passive, do-gooder guy, leaves his lights
+beams on; the other, a passive, do-gooder guy, leaves his lights on low to

-has their high beams on; the other, a Jujutsuka, briefly turns his lights off
+beams on; the other, a Jujutsuka, briefly turns his lights off and then on

 There are 10,000 reasons for not going to class...and all of them are good.